A Law of One's Own: The Inefficacy of the DMCA for Non-Consensual Intimate Media: Findings

 \subsection{RQ 1: Platform hosts removal time}

 During the 8 weeks of collection and monitoring (monitoring for 4 weeks, with left-truncated data spanning over 8 weeks---61 days total), we collected 2,014 DMCA tickets.
 Of these, 1,514 were commercial tickets and 50 were non-commercial tickets.
 We tracked a total number of 5,535 web host removal events (see Table \ref{tab:survival-analysis}), with some events marking a URL going from active to no longer active.
 See Figure \ref{fig:rq1-1} for details.
-Results show that only 4.02\% all reported URLs are removed by web hosts in the first 48 hours.
-We do not record a median TTT because less than half (47.43\%) of all URLs were removed by web hosts during the duration of our 61-day collection and monitoring.
+Results show that only 5.39\% all non-commercial URLs are removed by web hosts in the first 48 hours, and 3.97\% of commercial URLS are removed within that same time.
+The average non-commercial URL takes 45.67 days to remove.
+We do not record a median TTT because less than half (47.26\%) of commercial URLs were removed by web hosts during the duration of our 61-day collection and monitoring period.

 Figures \ref{fig:rq1-2} and \ref{fig:rq1-3} show the proportion of surviving commercial and non-commercial URLs plotted against the number of days since reporting.
 For commercial tickets, approximately 6.5\% are removed seven days after reporting, and 53\% URLs are not removed by the end of our monitoring window.
 The proportion of active non-commercial URLs drops drastically between days five and six, from 95\% to 64\% still up.
 By day 50, the proportion of active URLs flatten to 39\%.